jwulf/joshwulf.com/content/blog/2020/02/camunda-cloud-connection.md

 Surfacing that last one - _the unexamined hypotheses that the user holds about the system as their working model of the system_ - is why bug reports request "Expected Behaviour" and "Actual Behaviour" in their templates.

-_Any_ message presented to the user while they are developing their model of the system _must_ take into account that the user's model is unformed, and the user is usually not consciously forming the model.
+_Any_ message presented to the user while they are developing their model of the system _must_ take into account that the user's model is unformed, and also that the user is usually not _consciously_ forming the model.

 I mean _any_ message.
 A DEBUG level informational message in the Zeebe broker log has been a source of confusion for new users.
 They frequently interpret it as an error message ([an example from the Zeebe Forum](https://forum.zeebe.io/t/error-jobs-of-type-not-available-but-workflow-deploys-and-completes/1048)), and we are refactoring it to either reword it - taking into account the user's uncertainty - or just take it out completely ([GitHub issue "Reword Blocking request DEBUG Message"](https://github.com/zeebe-io/zeebe/issues/3890)).

 This particular message in the Zeebe Node client - that _every single connection_ to Camunda Cloud _always_ emits an error, is **terrible** for UX.

 New users have enough uncertainty already.
 This behaviour guarantees that _even if they do everything correctly_, they are still going to be thinking: "_I've done something wrong, it's not working._"

-And if they _have_ done something incorrectly and it is not working, this message provides them with no clue as to what _that_ is, and will lead them on a [wild-goose chase](https://en.wiktionary.org/wiki/wild-goose_chase).
+And if they _have_ done something incorrectly and it is really not working, this message provides them with no clue as to what _that_ is, and will lead them on a [wild-goose chase](https://en.wiktionary.org/wiki/wild-goose_chase).

 It has to go.